Inlays and Onlays

 The treating dentist can use an inlay or an onlay, depending on how much of the tooth needs to be covered.

 There are a lot of dental procedures that can be done to help restore your mouth to an ideal scenario.
 As a patient, keeping track of these procedures can prove difficult.
 We know!
 Our dentists go to school for several years to fully understand them.
-That is why you will find that our office works extremely hard to be the dentist Salt Lake City turns to when they need clear explanations and education about their dental options.
+That is why you will find that our office works extremely hard to provide clear explanations and education about your dental options.
 Two of the services that we get a lot of questions about are inlays and onlays.

 What are Inlays and Onlays?